- Summary of California Law (10th edition)

 - California Procedure (5th edition)

-The Witkin Library is prepared by the Witkin Legal Institute and published by Thomson West.
+The Witkin Library is prepared by the Witkin Legal Institute and published by Thomson Reuters Westlaw.
 It provides expert analysis, skillful case selection and classification, and critical examination of statutory and case law in every important area of California law.

 Generations of California lawyers and judges have relied on the Witkin Library for authoritative legal guidance, and the California courts have cited the Witkin treatises extensively.
 The Witkin treatises are an indispensable part of any attorneys library.
 No other work so clearly, completely, and concisely sets forth California civil and criminal law, both substantive and procedural.
 In addition, the Witkin treatises are the fastest and most efficient way to find the best practice works and other references involving California, national, and federal law.

 The preface to the original edition of California Procedure (1954) encapsulates the philosophy behind the Witkin treatises and continues to guide the production of the Witkin treatises today:

 "First, it is critical.
 The case law is examined on principle, conflicts of decision are exposed, trends are indicated, and proposals are made for development or change in existing rules.
 In furtherance of this object the treatment extends beyond California law into the federal rules, law reviews, standard textbooks and Restatements."

 "Second, it is selective.
 The important and controversial problems are specially emphasized, and the decisions cited and discussed are leading cases, cases particularly apt in illustration of procedural points, and late cases which review the authorities and deal with the present versions of recodified statutes and rules of court."